tallforasmurf/byteplay/about.md

 When it replaces a single opcode it can use the index to update that item in the codelist.

-Then it again scans the bytecode looking for one or more `LOAD_CONST` opcodes followed by one of `BUILD_TUPLE`, `BUILD_LIST`, or `BUILD_SET`.
+Then it again scans the bytecode looking for a sequence of one or more `LOAD_CONST` opcodes followed by one of `BUILD_TUPLE`, `BUILD_LIST`, or `BUILD_SET`.
 It "folds" the loaded constant values into a single tuple, list or set and replaces the sequence with a single `LOAD_CONST` of that value.